-The Right Honourable Governor General David Johnston
+The Right Honourable David Johnston, Governor General of Canada

 He was joined by the Premier of Prince Edward Island, the Honourable Robert Ghiz, and George Kitching, co-chair of the Symons Medal and Lecture.